Aerial warfare in the Russo-Ukrainian war: Missile attacks and air war

 On 28 February 2023, the Ukrainian military attacked the port of Tuapse with two uncrewed aerial vehicles (UAVs) causing a large fire at the Rosneft oil terminal.
 It was reported by Naval News that the reach of Ukrainian forces across the Black Sea was growing with this long-range air attack over 270 mi away from Ukrainian-controlled territory.

 Violations of non-combatant airspaces

 During the invasion, there have been several airspace violations of noncombatant countries, such as in Poland, Moldova, and Romania.
-On 10 March 2022, an unmanned drone crashed in Zagreb, the capital of Croatia, after flying through Hungarian and Romanian airspace.
+On the starting day of the invasion, a Ukrainian Su-27 entered Romanian airspace after losing communications with its home base.
+The fighter was escorted to a Romanian air base and later returned to Ukraine.
+On 10 March 2022, a Tu-141 unmanned drone crashed in Zagreb, the capital of Croatia, after flying through Hungarian and Romanian airspace.
 On 15 November 2022, a stray Ukrainian air defense missile landed in Przewodów, Poland, killing two people.
+On 9 September 2025, at least 21 drones entered Polish airspace during an attack conducted on Ukraine.
+Up to four drones were shot down by NATO forces.
+On 25 December 2025, the Turkish Air Force further shot down an out-of-control Russian drone over the Black Sea.

+On 25 April 2026, a Russian drone crashed into an apartment building in Galați, Romania, injuring two people.
+Other incidents took place in the same year and between 24 and 26 July, Romanian Air Force F-16s shot down three Russian drones over national territory, one confirmed as a Geran-2 (Shahed 136) one-way attack drone.
+On 7 May, a jammed Ukrainian drone was shot down by a Romanian F-16 on the Baltic Air Policing mission in Latvia.
+Another Ukrainian drone was shot down by a French Air Force Dassault Rafale over Estonia a month later, on 8 June.
+On 30 July 2026, a Russian Kh-101 missile violated Polish Airspace and impacted in a field near Targowisko, Lublin Voivodeship.
+It caused sirens to sound in Lublin.